The Master's programme Master (Blended Learning) of Evaluation (MABLE)

 Schedule and organisation

 The distance learning programme Master (Blended Learning) of Evaluation (MABLE) has a standard period of study of four semesters (part-time).
 Mandatory on campus phases take place in the first two semesters for one week in Saarbrücken.
-All written module examinations are also completed during mandatory on-campus phases.
+All written module examinations are completed during mandatory on-campus phases.

 At a glance